About this listing

 There is a bus stop directly in front of the house that can take you to Santa Barbara, San Juan, Alajuela, or Heredia for $0.50-$3 a person.
 If arriving from any where other than the airport, simply take the train or bus from where you are to either Heredia or Alajuela from there ask for the bus that goes to Santa Barbara and passes through San Juan.
 Tell them the bus stop in front of Panaderia Las Rosas.

 Taxi´s charge $1 for initial pull and $1 for each additional kilometer.
-There is a $3 airport fee, so a taxi from the airport to the house will cost $15, but it the most cost and time effective option from the airport.
+There is a $3 airport fee, so a taxi from the airport to the house will cost between $10 and $15, but it the most cost and time effective option from the airport.

 Notice of pets

-Although there are no pets in the house, my cousin that lives on the same property owns a talking parrot.
+Although there are no pets in the house, my cousin that lives on the same property in a different house owns a talking parrot, a hedgehog, and a dog.

 1. Instructions for toilet paper disposal